kaga/kaga.github.io/debugging-teams/_posts/2021-03-26-How-I-Use-Jira.markdown

 The **jira next-gen** remove those "flexibility", while empowering teams to become self-organizing and establish their own process.

-* Too much setup / maintaince
+* Too much setup / maintaince that it needs a job of its own

 ## A Home Page for Team

+Similar to using Github as a collaboration platform on software implementation, a Jira project should be considered as a collaboration platform on product development.

-It is the first page that the team will use to navigate around and find necessary information
+It should be the first page where the team use, to find information about the product.
+Such as documentation, current progress and up coming work planing.

-Focus more on now, and the immediate future

 ### Road map

-- Timelines for upcoming features
-Guidance
+This is a place where I organize upcoming planned work, where each **Epic** entry is a feature that can spand between 1 to 8 weeks.
+I found it provide guidance to on what should be work on next.

+At first glace, it should provides a high level overview on what is completed and in-progress.

 ### Board

+It doesn't matter if the team is running Kanban or Scrum.
+This is where the hard work of organizing in

+This is the very place where the details

 - Current task
-Status Overview
+Status Overview on what task is in-progress, pending review or blocked by other dependency.

 ### Task

 Notepad

 ### Release

-- Control panel for release
+It is a place that recorded all released applications, with relevant tasks linked to each version for future reference.

+It is also a place to
-Webhooks to Github Release process
+control release, which trigger Webhooks to Github streamlining the release process.

 ### Other external resources
-- Documentations
-- Other services ( Analytics, )

-## It is not for development team only

-Customer, Business Analysis
+Apart from having integration with Confluence, there are many external services a team use today.
+Rather than everyone maintain their own set of bookmarks.
+Jira

+* Company Internal Portal
+* Product Analytic Service ( MixPanel, Firebase etc )

+##

+I think

+open for all to access

+It might be too overhelming to them at first,

 ## Dark Side of Jira